Kamisawa Station (Nagoya)

 Kamisawa Station (神沢駅, Kamisawa-eki) is an underground metro station located in Midori-ku, Nagoya, Aichi, Japan operated by the Nagoya Municipal Subway’s Sakura-dōri Line.
 It is located 18.3 kilometers from the terminus of the Sakura-dōri Line at Taiko-dori Station.

 History

-Kamisawa Station was opened on March 27, 2011.
+Kamisawa Station was opened on March 27, 2011 as part of the Sakura-dōri Line's extension to Tokushige.